JoshuaKGoldberg/create/packages/site/src/content/docs/engine/about.md

 ---
 description: How the create engine works.
-title: About
+title: Templates
 ---

-The `create` engine combines the following layers:
+The `create` templating engine combines the following layers:

 1. **[Bases](./concepts/bases)**: Option types and default values that will be used to scaffold a repository
 2. **[Blocks](./concepts/blocks)**: Generators for individual portions of a repository